Adnn/notes_graphics/docs/index.markdown

 layout: home
 ---

-# Top-level rendering technique / rendering algorithms (not sure of the correct term)
+# Top-level rendering technique / rendering algorithms (TODO not sure of the correct term)

 ## Forward rendering
  Rasterize each geometric object in the scene, and during each fragment shading iterate each light in the scene. (description ignoring optimizations).